USAJOBS/ATP-Support/job-announcement-playbook/details/overview.md

 </div>
 <div class="usajobs-recruitment-joa-playbook-details__do-not">
   <h4><span class="fa fa-times"></span> Do Not</h4>
-  * Do not include play plan, series, grade or any other information that is available elsewhere in the job announcement.
+  * Include play plan, series, grade or any other information that is available elsewhere in the job announcement.
-  * Do not include additional information in parenthesis.
+  * Include additional information in parenthesis.
 </div>
 </div>

-### Service type

-Tells the applicant what service the job is in: Competitive, Excepted, or Senior Executive Service.

-**NOTE:** This is a new field and may not yet be offered by your Talent Acquisition System (TAS).
-Work with your vendor in order to be able to use this field.
+## Salary

+The salary range of the job.
+USAJOBS displays the starting salary in the search results and the full salary range in the job announcement.

+You can enter a “per year” or “hourly” salary.

+If the salary is hourly, the value can’t exceed $220 per hour.

 <div class="usajobs-recruitment-joa-playbook-details__container">
 <div class="usajobs-recruitment-joa-playbook-details__required-by-usajobs">